 This study also used the Test Cost Index (TCI) to evaluate the model's suitability for datasets as it is an essential evaluation parameter for CNNs.
 The mathematical formula for the calculation of TCI is provided below:

-where, yi is true label of data, (xi (i ∈ N) represents a feature vector), is predicted label.
+where, yi is true label of data,

 The lower TCI indicates better performance of the method.
 The TCI can map a value of one or more variables onto an actual number.
 In our experiments, the TCI is used for parameter evaluation.
 The value in results is the function of the difference between tested and actual values for an instance of data.
 Otherwise, signal processing studies usually evaluate the results by RE and specificity.
 We consider precision instead of specificity, as it has a better informative measure in a multiclass setting.